 Public Service Spotlight

-Director of Training and Education at the Center for Community Change
+Director of Training and Education Center for Community Change

 Tell us about your current public service work.
 Can you briefly describe your employment organization and position responsibilities, as well as any relevant volunteer or entrepreneurial activities?